vi-kon/laravel-db-exporter/README.md

 YYYY-MM-DD_000002_create_pages_table.php
 ```

-**Note**: Table names and column names are converted to snake cased
+**Note**: Table names and column names are converted to snake cased.

 ---
 [Back to top][top]